-- F. Cash and Cash Equivalents Cash and cash equivalents include all cash balances and highly liquid investments with an initial maturity of three months or less.
-In addition, ALC may occasionally have deposits at individual financial institutions in excess of the Federal Deposit Insurance Corporation (FDIC) insured limit. - G. Estimates The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires ALC's management to make estimates and assumptions that affect certain reported amounts and disclosures.
-Accordingly, actual results could differ from those estimates. - H. Investments Investments are stated at their fair value based on readily determinable market quotations.
+- F. Grant Receivables Grant receivables represent amounts committed by donors that have not been received by ALC.
+No provision for estimated uncollectible receivables has been made, since management considers all receivables fully collectible. - G. Cash and Cash Equivalents Cash and cash equivalents include all cash balances and highly liquid investments with an initial maturity of three months or less.
+In addition, ALC may occasionally have deposits at individual financial institutions in excess of the Federal Deposit Insurance Corporation (FDIC) insured limit. - H. Estimates The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires ALC's management to make estimates and assumptions that affect certain reported amounts and disclosures.
+Accordingly, actual results could differ from those estimates. - I. Investments Investments are stated at their fair value based on readily determinable market quotations.
 Realized gains and losses are computed on the average cost method.
 Investment income or loss (including realized and unrealized gains and losses on investments, interest and dividends) is included in the statement of activities and changes in net assets as increases or decreases in net assets without donor restrictions unless the income or loss is restricted by donor or law.
-Investment revenue is presented net of investment fees. - I. Property and Equipment ALC capitalizes all expenditures for property and equipment in excess of \$2,500.
+Investment revenue is presented net of investment fees. - J. Property and Equipment ALC capitalizes all expenditures for property and equipment in excess of \$2,500.
 Property and equipment are recorded on the basis of cost, or if donated, at the approximate fair value at the date of donation.
 Depreciation of property and equipment is computed by the straight-line method over the following estimated useful lives: